li-clutter-org/circleciloadimpact/README.md

 <img src="media/image3.png" width="624" height="257" />

-First part, the dependency commands, we have added three necessary dependencies.
+First part, the dependency commands, we have three necessary dependencies.

 Curl, jq and bc.
-By default the current build environment on CircleCi already has curl and bc but we include them anyway.
+By default, the current build environment on CircleCI already has curl and bc, but we included them anyway.

 <img src="media/image4.png" width="624" height="260" />

-We add the install as pre-dependency commands.
+Add the install as pre-dependency commands.

 <img src="media/image5.png" width="624" height="212" />

-The test command itself is added.
+Add the test command itself.
 It just involves executing the circleci\_bash.sh script in the repository.
 So the test script itself is also part of the repository.

 You can get the code for the circleci\_bash.sh script from github in the [loadimpact/circleciloadimpact](https://github.com/loadimpact/circleciloadimpact) repo where it is shared.

-Integrate with the Load Impact API
+2. Integrate with the Load Impact API
 ==================================

 Before we dive into the details – let’s get some essentials from your Load Impact account.
 We need the API key so you can access the API and a test to run.

-The API key you get in your Load Impact account when you are logged in
+The API key you get in your Load Impact account when you are logged in.

 <img src="media/image6.png" width="624" height="322" />

-Go to “Monitoring” on the left and click “Use REST API”.
+Go to “Monitoring” on the left and click “Use REST API.”

 Then copy it from the yellow text box.